Big Faith in Small Hearts

 Vanessa’s Story

-Everything changed when an injury in college halted Vanessa’s pursuit of basketball.
+Everything changed when an injury in college halted her pursuit of basketball.

 “That’s when God got hold of my heart.
 I realized how different my life could have been if I had known from a young age that I was loved—not for what I could do, but because of who God is.”